 Simple and natural cold process soap recipe.
-Uses four eco-friendly oils and includes easy to understand soap making instructions
+Uses four eco-friendly oils and includes easy to understand soap making instructions and a DIY video

 Today it’s back to basics with a simple cold process soap recipe.
 The bars you make with it are very gentle on the skin, palm-oil free, and eco-friendly.
 I even share how to reuse a drinks carton to use as a mold.
 Everything about this recipe ensures that the end product is good for you and the planet.